 - Giving USA: The Annual Report on Philanthropy, which is an annual study with the latest giving and marketing trends

-Along with nonprofit trends, you can look at current news events and other important national occurrences.
+Along with nonprofit trends, you can shape your content to respond to current news events and other important national occurrences.
 This is known as “newsjacking” and involves leveraging popular keyword searches from relevant stories and other important occurrences, whether that’s a global pandemic or a national holiday.

 However, you can still take advantage of the news and trends through your blog, email marketing, and website, especially with the increased reliance on digital news sources.
 You can even use paid advertising to promote educational news content.